Pelosi pursues articles of impeachment against Trump, says democracy at stake

 “When crafting the Constitution, the founders feared the return of a monarchy in America.
 And having just fought a War of Independence, they specifically feared the prospect of a king-president corrupted by foreign influence,” Pelosi said.

-During a testy news conference later in the day, Pelosi took exception to a reporter’s question as to whether she “hated” Trump.

-“As a Catholic, I resent your using the word hate in a sentence that addresses me.
-I don’t hate anyone,” Pelosi said, adding that she prays for Trump.
-“So don’t mess with me when it comes to words like that.”

 No U.S. president has ever been removed from office through impeachment.
-Republican Richard Nixon resigned in 1974 after the House began the impeachment process in the Watergate corruption scandal.
+Republican Richard Nixon resigned in 1974 after the House began the process in the Watergate corruption scandal.

 Two other presidents were impeached by the House but acquitted by the Senate.